JSturge/JQGiphy/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/JSturge/pen/jywMaj.

- A search application for GIPHY
+ A search application for GIPHY, simply type in what GIF you would like to find and hit enter or search to have them show up.